flokoe/bash-hackers-wiki/docs/syntax/pe.md

 [**Attention:**]{.underline} The number of used elements does not need to conform to the highest index.
-Sparse arrays are possible in Bash, that means you can have 4 elements, but with indexes 1, 7, 20, 31. **You can\'t loop through such an array with a counter loop based on the number of elements!**
+Sparse arrays are possible in Bash, that means you can have 4 elements, but with indexes 1, 7, 20, 31. **You can't loop through such an array with a counter loop based on the number of elements!**

 ## Substring expansion